miguelgrinberg/slam/docs/tutorial.rst

 - `simple_api.py <https://github.com/miguelgrinberg/slam/raw/master/example/simple_api.py>`_
 - `requirements.txt <https://github.com/miguelgrinberg/slam/raw/master/example/requirements.txt>`_

-Download these two files by clicking on the links above and selecting "Save link as..." to write them to your disk.
+Download these two files by right-clicking on the links above and selecting "Save link as..." to write them to your disk.
 Please put the files in a brand new directory.

 The project uses a `DynamoDB <https://aws.amazon.com/dynamodb>`_ database, which is a AWS managed database service.
 To be able to run this project locally, you